swyannnn/CW2024/README.md

     Players are required to press the spacebar to fire projectiles
     </td>
     <td>
-    - Requiring repetitive key presses could be cumbersome during intense gameplay. <br>
+    <li>Requiring repetitive key presses could be cumbersome during intense gameplay. </li>
-    - Reducing the need for repetitive key presses allows players to focus more on movement and strategy rather than repeatedly pressing a key.
+    <li>Reducing the need for repetitive key presses allows players to focus more on movement and strategy rather than repeatedly pressing a key.</li>
     </td>
     <td>
     The fire mechanism has been automated to ensure continuous firing without extra input.